Elisa-m/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes
-Used JavaScript, HTML, CSS, Leaflet.js, and geoJSON to map earthquakes in relation to the tectonic plates’ location on the earth.
+Used JavaScript, HTML, CSS, Leaflet.js, geoJSON and Mapbox API to map earthquakes in relation to the tectonic plates’ location on the earth.
 Here's a screenshot of the result:
 ![](Earthquakes_Map.png)

 Follow these steps to view the result on your browser: